marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   This warning is enabled by :option:`-Wall`.

-.. option:: -Wmissing-include-dirs , -Wmissing-include-dirs
+.. option:: -Wmissing-include-dirs , -Wmissing-include-dirs, -Wno-missing-include-dirs
-.. option:: -Wno-missing-include-dirs

   .. note::